stevewhit/NN-Planning/README.md

 Blah..

 ### SANNET Application
-This application should be dynamic in nature, in that it should change the indicator input weights.
+This application should be dynamic in nature and should store or display the expected outcome for each company with a probability that it will occur.
+The application <i>may</i> create multiple NNs for each company; one NN for each potential trading strategy.

 <b>Independent Variables</b>:
 * x: # of days worth of data for training NN